 1. Organizations will increase remote work options.

 Over the last decade, there has been a significant increase in remote work.
-A Gallup poll found that 37% of American workers have worked virtually in their careers, a four-fold increase since 1995.
+A Gallup poll found a four-fold increase since 1995.
 This is likely due to advancements in technology that allow for ease of communication at a distance, as well as a desire among workers to reduce commute time and work more flexible hours.

 The more we as individuals learn about ourselves, specifically our own sleep cycles, tendencies, and work habits, the greater our desire for more flexibility around work.
 Some people are more productive late at night, while some find they get the most done in the early morning hours.
 Allowing remote work in order to accommodate the unique preferences of the individual can contribute to positive workplace cultures, better results, and more employee satisfaction.